govindak-umd/beginner_tutorials/README.md

 # ROS Publisher/Subscriber

- - Make sure to make changes to CMakeLists.txt and package.xml as needed.
+ - Be sure to make changes to CMakeLists.txt and package.xml as needed.

 ## Author